King's Scout: Malaysia

 Until 1957, Malaya was part of the British Empire, and scouts may have been earned the King's Scout or Queen's Scout Award.
 Since gaining independence from the United Kingdom, Malaysia's King's Scout Award is conferred in the name of the Royal Patron of the Scouts Association of Malaysia, His Majesty the Yang di-Pertuan Agong (unofficially, the King of Malaysia).
+The King's Scout Certificate is signed by His Majesty the Yang di-Pertuan Agong of Malaysia and all the sultans in Malaysia.

 New Zealand

 The first King's Scout in New Zealand was Sergeant Rennie, First Woolston Troop; and given to be the first scout in Australasia.
 Venturer section members were eligible to achieve the King's Scout Badge, then from 1952, the Queen's Scout Award.
 It included completing modules on road safety, environmental awareness, personal development and community service.
 In 2020, the award was renamed as the Queen's Scout Kauri Award.

 Singapore

 Until 1963, Singapore was part of the British Empire, then becoming part of Malaysia, and in 1965, becoming its own republic.
 Before 1965, scouts earned the King's Scout (1926–1951) or Queen's Scout (1952–1966) Awards.
 After independence, the award was renamed the 'President's Scout Award' in 1967.
 This award is separate to the Rover Scout section's Baden Powell Award.